thelightdesigner/ScuffedWalls/README.md

 *Windows will probably bother you about this being malware.
 If you dont trust it, clone the repo and build it yourself.*

 If everything doesnt work and your in a country that uses , as the decimal symbol, [`changing regional settings`](Images/regional.png) is a common fix.

+## Problems

+The documentation is plentiful, yet not perfect.
+If you have questions feel free to DM us through Discord.
+ - DM `thelightdesigner#0832` for questions AND bugs
+ - DM `iswimfly#0556` for questions
+ - Join the Noodle Extensions Discord: https://discord.gg/d3JSR4kBD6

+Also you can create Issues through github if you want.

 ## Example Maps